 Well, first of all, he was always very different and he was all about just working his way – you know, he wasn’t afraid of the industry, of people or the music executives.
 Prince always spoke his mind, he always did what he wanted to do and I think what he brought to the table was the whole thing: it was all about the music and all about independence for artists.
 There are many – you know – too many to name groundbreaking things that Prince was about.
 Most of all, he was a very sturdy advocate for owing your music and being in control of your work.

-You once said that the biggest lesson Prince gave you was it’s not a mistake until you stop – is there any other interesting things he told you and that you want to share?
+You once said that the biggest lesson Prince gave you is that it’s not a mistake until you stop – is there any other interesting things he told you and that you want to share?

 Of course.
 One of the big things was “just put your hands down”.
 One of the things he would say to me was just “you think too much, put your hands down” and it was like “let your spirit be your guide” – in other words.
 ‘Cause sometimes you know you’ve been thinking about things, but he just never worried about stuff, even when he made a mistake, he could repeat it and make it like it wasn’t a mistake.
 It’s like he could repeat a mistake and then be just like “oh, I tried to do that”; Miles Davis said in one of his great quotes that the right note is the very next to the wrong that you played, and it’s just like if you step out to the next one and that’s right.
 When I’ve been mentioned in interviews by Prince that he was nervous, that he could get nervous before TV shows and things like that, the truth is that he wasn’t nervous for him – he was nervous for me and everybody else!
 He wasn’t nervous for himself because he knew he was going to be great, he just wanted to make sure we were going to be great as well!

-Have you got a favourite memory from your time with Prince?
+Have you got some favourite memories from your time with Prince?

 Yeah, I’ve got many, but what I liked the most and the thing I miss the most is Prince’s laugh.
 I mean, we would have some very fun days just to hear him laugh, it was like medicine in itself because he laughed hard and he laughed loudly whenever he thought something was funny.
 He would just have this hardy laugh like HA HA HA.
 So whenever I could do anything funny enough to make him laugh like this, I would just think of stuff from day-to-day that I could do to get him to laugh.
 And whenever I would, this was going to be very rewarding in that way.
 There are so many times when I did that!